 Four Ways You Can Prevent Ransomware Attacks Right Now

-Whereas previously, ransomware was the work of cybercriminals looking to exploit COVID-related digital vulnerabilities or conduct industrial espionage, it has become a prominent warfare tactic in the ongoing conflict between Russia and Ukraine.
+Ransomware threats were once the work of cybercriminals looking to exploit COVID-related digital vulnerabilities or conduct industrial espionage.
+In recent years, they have grown increasingly complex, even becoming a prominent warfare tactic in the conflict between Russia and Ukraine.
 That makes key targets out of companies that help municipalities manage critical infrastructure like water, transportation, communication, and the power grid.

 Plus, ransomware has become more democratic in nature.
-Thanks to ransomware-as-a-service, anyone can be a hacker; everyone’s vulnerable—and we’re only as strong as our weakest link.
+Thanks to ransomware-as-a-service, anyone can be a hacker; everyone’s vulnerable — and we’re only as strong as our weakest link.
 So, what can you do to protect your company?
-First, the U.S. Cybersecurity & Infrastructure Security Agency (CISA) has released an extensive set of resources to help companies understand ransomware, its potential impacts, and how to take action.
+First, the U.S. Cybersecurity & Infrastructure Security Agency (CISA) has released an extensive set of resources to help companies understand ransomware infections, their potential impacts, and how to take action.

-Based on their recommendations and our own work with clients, we’ve identified four key steps any company can take right now to help prevent a ransomware attack.
+Based on their recommendations and our own work with clients, we’ve identified four key steps any company and its security team can take right now to ensure ransomware protection and proper incident response.
 Let’s review.

 Step 1: Secure your email

 Email is often the first link in the kill chain for attackers.
 Why?
 Because it’s an easy entry point to install a keylogger, record passwords, deploy email rules, and expose a user to other malware and clever attacks.
-As a result, phishing attempts are everywhere—and they’re getting smarter and harder to distinguish from legitimate email communications.
-Employees need regular training to be prepared to recognize and delete these messages and have a method of reporting these attacks to a Security or IT team.
+As a result, phishing attempts are everywhere — and they’re getting smarter and harder to distinguish from legitimate email communications.
+Employees need regular security awareness training to be prepared to recognize these suspicious emails and email attachments, and have a method of reporting these attacks to an IT or security team.

 Step 2: Guard the endpoints

-Let’s assume Step 1 fails—an employee falls victim to a phishing attempt.
+Let’s assume Step 1 fails — an employee falls victim to a phishing email.
 That doesn’t have to mean malware wins.
-With the proper endpoint protection, it dies upon download.
+With the proper endpoint protection, the phishing attack dies upon download.

 To make sure all your endpoints are covered, first think about how employees access your systems.
 They probably use a number of devices, including desktop computers, laptops, and mobile phones.
-You need to make sure that all these endpoints are “clean,” or rather, protected from malware.
-Do the devices that access your systems have the proper level of antivirus and threat protection installed?
-Now is the time to make it happen.
+You need to make sure that all these endpoints are “clean,” or rather, protected from all types of malware.
+Do the devices that access your systems have the proper level of antivirus and cyber threat protection installed?
+If not, it’s time for some anti-malware.
 Also, consider BYOD endpoints and how Mobile Application Management (MAM) can help when your organization does not manage a personally owned device.